-All of these communication channels have different purposes and you may need to keep using all of them.
+All of these employee apps have different purposes and you may need to keep using all of them.
 Thus, you may not want to stop using some of them but what you can do instead is finding a way to better coordinate all the communication channels you’re using at your workplace.

 To make your employees’ lives easier, you may want to have a central place where your employees — including your remote and deskless employees — can easily find all the latest company news and all the information they need to do their jobs.

 So, besides using several communication channels such as Intranets, newsletters and internal company blogs, consider providing employees with a single news feed where they can access tailored information through their preferred channels and devices.
 It’s that simple!

 Did you know that 2 in 3 employees ignore your emails?

 The thing is, employees won’t read your messages if they think it’s irrelevant to them.

 And this is what happens when you share standardized messages through email newsletters that you send to your entire workforce for example.